Trusted Software Excellence across Desktop and Embedded

 The first components we create are a Camera, which represents the camera used for the final rendering, and a Configuration element which allows us to control this camera using the keyboard or the mouse.
 The parameters of the camera are self-explainatory and there isn't much to say about that.

 Lastly, we create three entities for the meshes in the scene: a trefoil knot, a toy aircraft, and a ground plane.
 The implementation of these three entities is straightforward and will not be covered here; they simply aggregate a mesh, a transformation and a material that uses the effect defined above.
-Please refer to the previous blog posts for more information about these.
 For extra fun, the toyplane and the trefoil knot transformations are actually animated.

 Frame graph